kshitijnbisen/asset_tracker/README.md

 We can start by logging into an interactive session with our database software by typing the following (the command is the same regardless of which database software you are using):

-mysql -u root -p
+'''mysql -u root -p'''
 You will be prompted for the administrative password you selected during installation.
 Afterwards, you will be given a prompt.

 First, we will create a database for our Django project.
 Each project should have its own isolated database for security reasons.
 We will call our database myproject in this guide, but it’s always better to select something more descriptive.
 We’ll set the default type for the database to UTF-8, which is what Django expects:

-CREATE DATABASE assetdb CHARACTER SET UTF8;
-Remember to end all commands at an SQL prompt with a semicolon.
+'''CREATE DATABASE assetdb CHARACTER SET UTF8;''' Remember to end all commands at an SQL prompt with a semicolon.

 Next, we will create a database user which we will use to connect to and interact with the database.
 Set the password to something strong and secure:

-CREATE USER myprojectuser@localhost IDENTIFIED BY 'password';
-Now, all we need to do is give our database user access rights to the database we created:
+'''CREATE USER myprojectuser@localhost IDENTIFIED BY 'password';''' Now, all we need to do is give our database user access rights to the database we created:

-GRANT ALL PRIVILEGES ON assetdb.* TO myprojectuser@localhost;
-Flush the changes so that they will be available during the current session:
+'''GRANT ALL PRIVILEGES ON assetdb.* TO myprojectuser@localhost;''' Flush the changes so that they will be available during the current session:

-FLUSH PRIVILEGES;
+'''FLUSH PRIVILEGES;'''
 Exit the SQL prompt to get back to your regular shell session:

 exit